etomuc/CPC464-iRAM1024/README.md

 **Step 1:**

-Add the pin header on the bottom side of the PCB.
+On the bottom side of the PCB add the pin header and the 10K resistor on the right hand side (picture update pending).

 <img src="/pictures/build2.jpg" width="640"/>